YASHSRIVASTAVA07/DevOps-Project-Swiggy/README.md

 ````

-**Workflow Explanation:**
+### Workflow Explanation:
-1. Developer pushes the latest code changes to the **GitHub repository**.
+1. Developer pushes code to the **GitHub repository**.
-2. **Jenkins** is configured with a pipeline (`Jenkinsfile`) that automatically triggers upon code commit.
+2. **Jenkins** is triggered automatically via a webhook or manual build.
-3. The pipeline **builds a Docker image** of the application.
+3. Jenkins **pulls the latest code** and **builds a Docker image** using the provided `Dockerfile`.
-4. The Docker container is **deployed on AWS EC2**, running the web application.
+4. The **Docker container** is deployed and hosted on **AWS EC2**.
-5. Jenkins provides build logs and deployment status.
+5. Jenkins logs and reports the status of the entire deployment process.

 ---

-## ⚙️ Jenkins Pipeline Overview
+## Jenkins Pipeline Overview

-The Jenkins pipeline consists of the following stages:
+The Jenkins pipeline is designed with multiple stages to automate every step of the CI/CD lifecycle:

-1. **Clean Workspace** – Removes old builds and artifacts.
+1. **Clean Workspace** – Removes previous build files and Docker containers to avoid conflicts.
-2. **Checkout Code** – Pulls the latest source code from the GitHub repository.
+2. **Checkout Code** – Clones the latest code from the GitHub repository.
-3. **Build Docker Image** – Builds the Docker image using the Dockerfile.
+3. **Build Docker Image** – Builds a new Docker image using the Dockerfile present in the repository.
-4. **Run Docker Container** – Runs the container on the Jenkins EC2 instance or target host.
+4. **Run Docker Container** – Deploys the newly built image as a container on the Jenkins server (AWS EC2 instance).
-5. **Post-deployment Verification** – Checks if the containerized app is up and running.
+5. **Post-deployment Verification** – Ensures that the containerized web application is accessible and running properly.

 ---

-## 🐳 Docker Setup
+## Docker Setup

-The Dockerfile defines the build environment for the Swiggy web app.
+The `Dockerfile` defines the runtime environment and dependencies required for the Swiggy web application.
-It includes dependencies, exposes required ports, and runs the app inside a container for isolation and portability.

 **Example Commands:**
 ```bash